 Next we went to the Flower Dome where they had a temporary exhibition combining the works of Vincent Van Gogh and Dutch Tulips appropriately called Tulipmania.
 I particularly liked the baobab trees from Madagascar – it reminded me how much I would love to see them in real life.
 The only hinderance was whenever I was ready to take a picture of a flower I quite often had to wait for Asian tourists to stop taking 1000 fake pictures of them pretending to smell the flowers probably just for Instagram likes.

 7.30pm was approaching so we walked back to the centre of the gardens to see the lights show.
 All of the 22m high tree trunks light up and the three biggest also have sparkly lights on top as well.
 The music was a collection of classical music including some songs from ballets so I really wanted to get up and dance.
 It really wasn’t the time and place though and I was awful at ballet when I did lessons!
-Ammun and I sat in silence for the whole duration because we didn’t want to miss a second it was so amazing.
+Ammun and I sat in silence for the whole duration because we didn’t want to miss a second as it was so amazing.
 It’s one of those things that I don’t think I could ever do justice through words on a screen.

 An hour later we had made our way to a viewpoint we passed earlier and watched it all again.
 We couldn’t really hear the music but we could see all of the trees from a better angle and could fully appreciate the patterns they made.